e-marshall/toy-glacier/docs/index.md

 ## Commands

-* `accumulation-event` - Create a glacier and trigger an accumulation event with a specified amount.
+* `accumulation-event` :material-water-plus: - Create a glacier and trigger an accumulation event with a specified amount.
-* `ablation-event` - Create a glacier and trigger an ablation event with a specified amount.
+* `ablation-event` :material-water-remove: - Create a glacier and trigger an ablation event with a specified amount.

 ## Example